uboslinux/ubos-docs/sphinx/users/faq.rst

 Also, you can pronounce it in a way that makes a lot of sense for the kinds of things UBOS was created to do.

-Why does UBOS ask for a domain name when installing a new site?
+Why does UBOS ask for a domain name when installing a new Site?
 ---------------------------------------------------------------

 UBOS mostly cares about applications that are accessible over the web.
 To access an